SEL-Columbia/ethiopia_irrigation_detection/README.md

 # ethiopia_irrigation
-Detecting Irrigation in the Ethiopia Highlands
+Detecting Irrigation in the Ethiopian Highlands